 To register to participate in commencement, please CLICK HERE.

 Please be aware of the following important details for those of you who plan to attend the commencement ceremony as well as the rehearsal and commencement dinner the day before:

-- Rehearsal will be held at 2:00 p.m. on Thursday, May 14 in the Holly Auditorium.
+* Rehearsal will be held at 2:00 p.m. on Thursday, May 14 in the Holly Auditorium.
 Please make every effort possible to attend with your hooding professor.
-Practice is expected to last one hour.
+The practice is expected to last one hour.

-- Commencement Dinner will be held at 6:00 p.m. on Thursday, May 14 on Long Campus in the Holly Auditorium Foyer.
-A separate invitation will be emailed to you in another week.
+* Commencement Dinner will be held at 6:00 p.m. on Thursday, May 14 on Long Campus in the Holly Auditorium Foyer.
+A separate invitation will be emailed to you.